-5. In Chapter 1 RISK FACTORS, the text under the header 1.2.1 Risk regarding BNPP Group's risk management policies, procedures and methods leaving it exposed to unidentified or unanticipated risks shall be deleted and replaced as follows:
+1.2.1 Risk regarding BNPP Group's risk management policies, procedures and methods leaving it exposed to unidentified or unanticipated risks

-"The BNPP Group devotes significant resources to developing its risk management policies, procedures and assessment methods and intends to continue to do so in the future.
-Nonetheless, the BNPP Group's risk management techniques and strategies may not be fully effective in mitigating its risk exposure in all economic and market environments within which the BNPP Group operates.
-These techniques and strategies could also prove to be ineffective against all types of risk, particularly risks that the BNPP Group may have failed to identify or anticipate.
+The BNPP Group devotes significant resources to developing its risk management policies, procedures and assessment methods and intends to continue to do so in the future.
+Nonetheless, the BNPP Group's risk management techniques and strategies may not be fully effective in mitigating its risk exposure in all economic and market environments or against all types of risk, particularly risks that the BNPP Group may have failed to identify or anticipate.
 The BNPP Group's ability to assess the creditworthiness of its customers, or risk parameters, such as the value of its assets and the effectiveness of its hedges, or to measure risks adequately if, as a result of market turmoil or in certain market environments such as those experienced in recent years, the models and approaches it uses become less predictive of future behaviour, valuations, assumptions or estimates.
 Some of the BNPP Group's qualitative tools and metrics for managing risk are based on its use of observed historical market behaviour.
 The BNPP Group applies statistical and other tools to these observations to arrive at quantifications of its risk exposures.
 The process the BNPP Group uses to estimate losses inherent in its credit exposure or estimate the value of certain assets requires difficult, subjective, and complex judgments, including forecasts of economic conditions and how these economic predictions might impair the ability of its borrowers to repay their loans or impact the value of assets, which may, during periods of market disruption or substantial uncertainty, be incapable of accurate estimation and, in turn, impact the reliability of the process.
-These tools and metrics may fail to predict future risk exposures, including, for example, if the BNPP Group does not anticipate or correctly evaluate certain factors in its statistical models, or upon the occurrence of an event deemed extremely unlikely by the tools and metrics.
+These tools and metrics may fail to predict future risk exposures, e.g., if the BNPP Group does not anticipate or correctly evaluate certain factors in its statistical models, or upon the occurrence of an event deemed extremely unlikely by the tools and metrics.
 This would limit the BNPP Group's ability to manage its risks.
 The BNPP Group's losses could therefore be significantly greater than the historical measures indicate.
 In addition, the BNPP Group's quantified modelling does not take all risks into account.
-Its more qualitative approach to managing certain risks could prove insufficient, exposing it to material unanticipated losses."
+Its more qualitative approach to managing certain risks could prove insufficient, exposing it to material unanticipated losses.

-6. In Chapter 1 RISK FACTORS, the text under the header 1.2.2 Risk regarding an interruption in or a breach of the BNPP Group's information systems shall be deleted and replaced as follows:
+1.2.2 Risk regarding an interruption in or a breach of the BNPP Group's information systems

-"As with most other banks, the BNPP Group relies heavily on communications and information systems to conduct its business.
+As with most other banks, the BNPP Group relies heavily on communications and information systems to conduct its business.
 This dependency has increased with the spread of mobile and online banking services, the development of cloud computing, and more generally the use of new technologies.
-These technologies are mainly developed internally but some are provided by third parties.
 Any failure or interruption or breach in security of these systems could result in failures or interruptions in the BNPP Group's customer relationship management, general ledger, deposit, servicing and/or loan organisation systems or could cause the BNPP Group to incur significant costs in recovering and verifying lost data.
-The BNPP Group cannot provide assurances that such failures or interruptions will not occur or, if they do occur, that they will be adequately addressed by it or by its third-party service providers.
+The BNPP Group cannot provide assurances that such failures or interruptions will not occur or, if they do occur, that they will be adequately addressed.